annabellisa/rare_reptiles/README.md

 ## Manuscript

-Lim A.S.Y., Smith A.L. (under review).
-Fire influences rarity and dominance in a reptile community.
+Smith A.L. & Lim A.S.Y. (under review).
+Hidden influence of fire on locally rare and cryptic reptile species.

 ## License